GNOME/balsa/README.md

 	Enable limited support for CardDAV address books (see README-CardDAV.md, requires libsoup and libxml).

+`--with-oauth2`
+	Enable support for OAuth2 authentication (see README-OAuth2.md, requires libsoup and libjson-glib)

 `--disable-nls`
 	Do not use Native Language Support (Localization).